Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Best Practices for Large-Scale Vulnerability Disclosure and Notification

-For \textbf{vulnerability notification to end-users}, finding the right communication channel is a big challenge.
-One can first consider selecting known stakeholders with clear contact information~\cite{moura_stressful_2023,beitis_haunted_2025}, then seek the rest of the stakeholders' contact information.
-However, one should also be mindful of the messaging prioritisation and scheduling if the response time from the initial list of stakeholders takes longer than expected~\cite{moura_stressful_2023}.
-Moreover, one should be aware that third-party delegation to national CSIRTs may not be the most effective method, as the interest, notification coverage, and capacity limitation of national CSIRTs may not align with the stakeholders~\cite{durumeric_heartbleed_2014,cetin_make_2017,stock_hear_2018}.
+In the case of \textbf{vulnerability notification to end-users}, finding an effective and efficient communication channel still remains a significant challenge despite the current guidelines: \begin{itemize} \item A finder can first consider selecting known stakeholders with clear contact information~\cite{moura_stressful_2023,beitis_haunted_2025}, then seek the rest of the stakeholders' contact information. \item A finder should then be mindful of the messaging prioritisation and scheduling if the response time from the initial list of stakeholders takes longer than expected~\cite{moura_stressful_2023}. \item A finder should be aware that delegation to national CSIRTs mostly works but may not be effective in every scenario, as the interests, notification coverage, and capacity of different national CSIRTs or equivalent support organisations may vary \cite{durumeric_heartbleed_2014,cetin_make_2017,stock_hear_2018}. \item A finder should consider reaching out to key communities or platforms that support remediation tracking \cite{boucher_trojan_2022, moura_stressful_2023}, depending on the affected parties.
+Phone calls and posts are more of an option when stakeholders suggest doing so or the regimes have such practice \cite{maass_letter_2021, stock_hear_2018}. \item We do not recommend using email to perform large-scale vulnerability notifications to end-users, even though this has been the most commonly used option.
+Setting up an email infrastructure for doing large-scale notifications is difficult, keeping in mind all of the spam prevention tools currently in use. \item We recommend the use of The Shadowserver Foundation as a notification channel, as implemented by Beitis and Vanhoef \cite{beitis_haunted_2025}.
+The organisation can perform active scans and has trusting relationships with key stakeholders that support the notification infrastructure.
+This has the added advantage that end-users are not overwhelmed with notification campaigns from different finders. \end{itemize}

-We do not recommend using email to perform large-scale vulnerability notifications to end-users, even though this has been the most commonly used option.
-Setting up an email infrastructure for doing large-scale notifications is difficult, keeping in mind all of the spam prevention tools currently in use.
-This comes on top of the difficulty of actually finding contact information for systems on the Internet.
+Email as a communication channel in large-scale notifications faces the additional challenge of finding contact information for systems on the Internet.
 The accuracy of the contact information presented on web pages is not guaranteed~\cite{maass_letter_2021}.
 Finding contact information for IP addresses is notoriously hard.
 Although WHOIS and RDAP are methods to retrieve the contact information, the current results of both are often not accurate~\cite{fernandez_whois_2024}.
 Moreover, the contact information available is often meant for abuse notifications, not for vulnerability notifications.
 While the `security.txt' standard\cite{rfc9116} works for websites, there is no such alternative for IP addresses.